ninelore/ninelore.github.io/content/projects/ArmaOnLinux.md

 Fedora: `sudo dnf install mesa-vulkan-drivers vulkan-tools`

 #### 5.4 Command X returns error Y
 Double check for software and driver updates as well as the spelling of the commands and the settings.
-If you still got errors continue to 5.99
+If you still got errors continue to Chapter 5.99

 #### 5.99 I still have a problem
 More help is available on the [ArmaOnUnix Discord](https://discord.gg/p28Ra36)